 Board of Directors

-After being honorably discharged from the United States Navy, Meador began working for Norfolk Southern as a Machinist in Chattanooga as well as continuing part time duties at TVRM coordinating the Southern 630’s restoration.
+After being honorably discharged from the United States Navy, Shane began working for Norfolk Southern as a Machinist in Chattanooga as well as continuing part time duties at TVRM coordinating the restoration of Southern Railway steam locomotive No. 630.
 Starting in 2010, he was given the opportunity for a 3 year leave of absence from Norfolk Southern to manage the steam locomotive projects for use on Norfolk Southern’s 21st Century Steam program at TVRM.
 During that time, he successfully led the extensive restorations of Southern steam locomotives 630 and 4501 back to mainline service.
-By creating a safe, positive, and educational atmosphere, he was able to recruit and retain volunteers throughout the project which helped to reduce labor costs significantly.
-Meador has operated all 4 steam locomotives currently participating in the Norfolk Southern’s 21st Century Steam program on 6 divisions traversing thousands of miles on mainline track.
+By creating a safe, positive, and educational atmosphere, he was able to recruit and retain volunteers throughout the project which helped to significantly reduce labor costs.
+Shane has operated all 4 steam locomotives that participated in Norfolk Southern’s 21st Century Steam program on 6 divisions traversing thousands of miles on mainline track.

-Bebout began his Railroad career in 1989 operating excursion trains on the Nashville and Eastern Railroad.
+Terry began his Railroad career in 1989 operating excursion trains on the Nashville and Eastern Railroad.
 He also worked for the Broadway Dinner Train from 1989-1999 as Brakeman and Conductor.
 Terry is currently president of the Tennessee Central Railway Museum (TCRM), a position he has held since 1991.
-At the TCRM, Bebout manages operations and volunteer work force, ensuring excursion trains operate safely and successfully.
+At the TCRM, he manages operations and the volunteer work force, ensuring excursion trains operate safely and successfully.

 A Nashville native, Bill earned his Bachelor of Business Administration from Memphis State University and is a licensed Certified Public Accountant and a Certified Fraud Examiner in Tennessee.
 He currently lives in West Memphis, Arkansas with his wife, Charlotte and two cats.
 Bill has more than 38 years of experience in tax and accounting services, including federal and state tax consulting for corporations, partnerships, limited liability companies, estates and trusts, and exempt organizations.
 At an early age, Bill began acquiring mechanical skills that later served to fund his education.
 As an ardent “gearhead”, Bill has broad mechanical and electrical experience covering automotive, agricultural, and industrial fields.

 Bill has a lifelong passion for railroads – large and small.
-When Frisco #1351 was removed from Memphis Libertyland Park, he assisted with the entire move.
+When Frisco #1351 was moved from Memphis Libertyland Park, he assisted with the relocation effort.
 He also assisted the Memphis Transportation Museum with their stainless-steel passenger car fleet including conversion to 480V HEP.
 Bill is also an avid scale modeler and has associated with several model railroad groups.
 He currently focuses on authentic restoration of American Flyer S gauge trains.

-Joseph Darby joins the Nashville Steam Preservation Society as a Mechanical Engineering student from Georgia Tech with several years of management experience.
-Darby’s management training began in at Druid Hills High School in Atlanta, GA where he became the Operations Officer in charge of more than 200 Naval Junior Reserve Officer Training Corps Cadets.
+Joseph joins the Nashville Steam Preservation Society with a Bachelor of Science in Mechanical Engineering from Georgia Tech.
+Joseph’s management training began in at Druid Hills High School in Atlanta, GA where he became the Operations Officer in charge of more than 200 Naval Junior Reserve Officer Training Corps Cadets.
 In that time he received a score of 95 on the ASVAB for the United States Military and received training with the Air Force at Kirtland Air Force Base.

-Continuing his education, Darby enrolled at Georgia Tech where he currently is a senior and studies Mechanical Engineering.
-At Georgia Tech, under the institute’s Co-op program, he hired on with Norfolk Southern as a Car Accountant in the Atlanta office.
+Continuing his education, Joseph enrolled at Georgia Tech.
+Under the institute’s Co-op program, he hired on with Norfolk Southern as a Car Accountant in the Atlanta office.
 He then received a transfer to the railroad’s Chattanooga Diesel Shop where he was involved in the NS Lean Program for increasing operational efficiency.

 Jim Wrinn, Director

-Jim Wrinn has been the editor of Trains magazine since 2004.
-He is a vice president for the North Carolina Transportation Museum Foundation, the non-profit that works with the state of North Carolina to develop the former Southern Railway Spencer Shops complex.
+Jim has been the editor of Trains magazine since 2004 and serves as a vice president for the North Carolina Transportation Museum Foundation, the non-profit that works with the state of North Carolina to develop the former Southern Railway Spencer Shops complex.

-He has written or co-authored five books on railroad history.
+Jim has written and co-authored five books on railroad history.
 He is a member of the awards committee for the Association of Tourist Railroads & Railway Museums and coordinates Trains magazine’s annual preservation award.

 Gary Bensman, Director